 Step 2.
 Earn a Nationally Recognized Credential

-The RMA examination is taken through Pearson Vue Testing Centers.
+Pearson Vue Testing Centers offers the RMA examination.
 Schedule your examination as soon as you meet the requirements so you can select your preferred test time, date, and location.

 Alabama AAMA chapters include: